10 Ways to Heal the Effect of Stress on the Body

 7. Caffeine is the enemy of stress (and sleep.)

 During high-stress days, it’s best to cut back on caffeine.
-It’ll take longer to get cleared from the bosy, negatively affecting sleep.
+It’ll take longer to get cleared from the body, negatively affecting sleep.
+Switch to half-caff coffee for a while.

 8. Socializing can be frustrating when stressed, but it’s therapeutic.